odin-the-ruler/Octomod/Readme.md

 ## Reminder

 Please ensure that you do not break Telegram's Terms of Service while using this project.
 Playing fast using the `/pf` command can lead to spam, which violates Telegram's Terms of Service.
 It is recommended to switch to the default `/pn` command to avoid issues.
+If you don't want to get flood errors and want to keep playing for a while, use the `.s` command to play slow.
+This will introduce a random gap of 10 to 15 seconds between responses.